wilcoxen-courses/e215-zipfile/README.md

 ### Summary

-This exercise focuses on techniques that are useful for working with large zip files of data in CSV format.
+This exercise focuses on techniques that are useful for working with large datasets stored in CSV format within zipped archives.

 ### Input Data